Install the CLI

 pip install cirro[nextflow,wdl] # both nextflow and wdl pipeline configuration support

-Configuring Nextflow pipelines also requires a local installation of nextflow
+Configuring Nextflow pipelines also requires a local installation of nextflow.

 Usage: cirro create-pipeline-config [OPTIONS]